krasserm/super-resolution/README.md

 ### EDSR + SRGAN

+**Support for custom [SRGAN training](#perceptual-loss-srgan) is still work in progress.
+If you'd like to see an implementation  of the original SRGAN (as described in the paper) for Tensorflow 2.0, please go to [example-srgan.ipynb](https://github.com/krasserm/super-resolution/blob/wip-tf2/example-srgan.ipynb) on branch [wip-tf2](https://github.com/krasserm/super-resolution/tree/wip-tf2).** Pre-trained models are available too.

-A problem with pixel-wise loss functions is that they fail to recover high-frequency details.
+One problem with pixel-wise loss functions is that they fail to recover high-frequency details.
 Super-resolution results are typically overly smooth with lower perceptual quality, especially at scale x4.
 A perceptual loss as described in the SRGAN paper (a combination of a VGG-based content loss and an adversarial loss) is able to generate more realistic textures with higher perceptual quality but at the cost of lower PSNR values.

 An EDSR baseline model that has been fine-tuned as generator in an SRGAN-like network can be downloaded from [here](https://drive.google.com/open?id=1Z7PhioyvTzLBOdrg6c4RNEP9JEIqudwP).
-Please note that support for [SRGAN training](#perceptual-loss-srgan) is still work in progress.
 Assuming that the path to the downloaded model is `~/Downloads/edsr-16-x4-gen-epoch-088.h5`, the following command super-resolves the image in  directory [`./demo/gan`](demo/gan) with factor x4 and writes the result to directory `./output`:

     python demo.py -i ./demo/gan -o ./output --model ~/Downloads/edsr-16-x4-gen-epoch-088.h5